katzenpost/katzenpost/drafts/deaddrop.rst

 ===========================

 * Collusion of Providers might make it possible to link an account on two different Providers.
-That is, a given user's dead drop can be discovered if the two Providers collude.
-However this linkage may require a longterm statistical disclosure attack.
+That is, given user's dead drop, an attacker can discover if the two Providers collude.
+However, this linkage may require a longterm statistical disclosure attack.
 In that case, these longterm attacks might not converge on success if deaddrops are rotated frequently enough.